-GATT provides that consultations pursuant to paragraph 1 of its Article XXIII should precede the establishment of a panel in accordance with paragraph 2 of Article XXIII, but it was generally accepted that a panel could be established after consultations under Article XXIII even if there had been no consultation under Article XXIII.
-The WTO dispute settlement mechanism does not differentiate consultations under Article XXIII from those under Article XXIII of GATT.
-If consultations fail to settle a dispute within 60 days after the date of receipt of a request for consultations, the complaining party may submit a written request to the DSB for the establishment of a panel (paragraph 7, Article 4 of DSU).
-It is provided that such written request should indicate whether consultations were held, identify the specific measures at issue and provide a brief summary of the legal basis of the complaint sufficient to present clearly the problem of inconsistency with trade agreements in question (paragraph 2, Article 6 of DSU).
+Under the WTO dispute settlement mechanism, when consultations fail to settle a dispute within 60 days after the date of receipt of a request for consultations, the complaining party may submit a written request to the DSB for the establishment of a panel (paragraph 7, Article 4, and paragraph 2, Article 6 of the DSU).
+It is provided that such written request should indicate whether consultations were held, identify the specific measures at issue, and provide a brief summary of the legal basis of the complaint (paragraph 2, Article 6 of the DSU).
 The contents of the written request for the establishment of a panel are extremely important because they have the effect of determining the panel's terms of reference.

 As a rule, decisions of the DSB are made by consensus, but the so-called "negative consensus method" is applied to the issues of "establishment of panels" (paragraph 1 of Article 6), "adoption of reports of a panel or Appellate Body" (paragraph 4 of Article 16 and paragraph 14 of Article 17) and "compensation and the suspension of concessions" (paragraph 6 of Article 22), the requested action is approved unless all participating Member countries present at the DSB meeting unanimously object.
-As far as the DSB's establishment of a panel is concerned, paragraph 2, Article 6 of DSU specifies that "a panel shall be established at the latest at the DSB meeting following that at which the request first appears as an item on the DSB's agenda, unless at that meeting the DSB decides by consensus not to establish a panel."
+As far as the establishment of a panel is concerned, paragraph 1, Article 6 of the DSU specifies that "a panel shall be established at the latest at the DSB meeting following that at which the request first appears as an item on the DSB's agenda, unless at that meeting the DSB decides by consensus not to establish a panel."

-Parties other than the complaining party which requested the establishment of a panel are entitled to block the panel establishment but only once (paragraph 1, Article 6 of DSU).
+Parties other than the complaining party which requested the establishment of a panel are entitled to block the panel establishment but only once (paragraph 1, Article 6 of the DSU).
 This veto is most frequently employed by the respondent.
 Therefore, in most cases, a panel is established at the second DSB meeting at which the request appears as an item on the DSB's agenda.

-Any Member that desires to be joined in the panel procedure as a third party because of having a substantial interest in the matter concerned is required to express such desire at the time of the establishment of a panel or within 10 days after the date of the panel establishment.
+Any Member that desires to be joined in the panel procedure as a third party having a substantial interest in the matter concerned is required to express such desire within 10 days after the date of the panel establishment.

-2) COMPOSITION OF PANELS
+(2) COMPOSITION OF PANELS

 Once a panel is established, the next step is to select panelists.
-Selection of panelists is conducted through proposals by the WTO Secretariat on panelists (paragraph 6, Article 8 of DSU).
+Selection of panelists is conducted through proposals by the WTO Secretariat on panelists (paragraph 6, Article 8 of the DSU).
 Generally, the Secretariat summons the disputing parties and hears their opinions concerning desirable criteria for selecting panelists, such as home country, work experience and expertise.

 Then, the Secretariat prepares a list of nominees (generally six persons) providing their names and brief personal record, and show the list to both parties.
-It is provided that citizens of the disputing parties or third parties joined in the panel procedure may not serve on a panel concerned with that dispute, unless the parties to the dispute agree otherwise (paragraph 3, Article 8 of DSU).
+It is provided that citizens of the disputing parties or third parties joined in the panel procedure may not serve on a panel concerned with that dispute, unless the parties to the dispute agree otherwise (paragraph 3, Article 8 of the DSU).